Last Updated on

 Also, the sheer size of the BlueHost network makes providing adequate customer service a major challenge.
 If you need assistance, you might find yourself playing the waiting game until customer support addresses your concern.
 BlueHost is good for beginners, but far from being the best solution.

 Their dedication to providing above average functionality in the widest range of factors is a smart move.
-The fact that they have specific options to cater to all kinds of websites puts them ahead of the competition and makes them the go-to for anyone looking to host a site.
+The fact that they have specific options to cater to all kinds of websites puts them ahead of the competition and makes them the go-to for anyone looking for the best web host.